haugan/Vidly/README.md

 # Vidly
-I'm building a RESTful web application that performs CRUD operations to a SQL database, in classic ASP.NET (plus some nice libraries) in order to dwelve deeper and more fully understand the foundation ASP.NET Core was built upon, following a great course on Udemy from Mosh Hamedani.
+I'm building a RESTful web application that performs CRUD operations to a SQL database, in "classic" ASP.NET (plus some nice JavaScript libraries) in order to dwelve deeper and more fully understand the foundation ASP.NET Core was built upon, following a great course on Udemy from Mosh Hamedani.